msuchane/near-facsimile/README.md

 ### Setting the lowest reported similarity threshold

+The tools only reports files that are similar over a certain threshold.
+By default, the threshold is 0.8, or 80% similar.

 ```
 $ similar-adoc-modules --threshold=<0.8>
 ```

 ### Switching to a faster, less accurate comparison

+By default, the tool uses the Levenshtein metric, which is accurate but rather slow.
+You can instead compare files using the Jaro metric, which finishes in around half the time, but produces less accurate statistics.

 ```
 $ similar-adoc-modules --fast